Ivo-Balbaert/The_Way_to_Jai/book/30_Integrated_build_system.md

 We learned about compiling a program with the `jai` command in § 3, while all command-line options were reviewed in § 2B.

-Behind the scenes, the compiler internally runs another meta-program at startup to compile the first workspace.
-This **default meta-program** does things such as setting up the working directory for the compiler, setting the default name of the output executable based on command-line arguments, and changing between debug and release build based on command-line arguments.
-The source for this metaprogram is in _modules/Default_Metaprogram.jai_.

 This chapter talks about building (compiling/linking while setting options) a Jai project through running another Jai program: the **meta-program**, which is usually called `build.jai` (it used to be called `first.jai`).
 Most of the procedures we will need are define in module _Compiler_, so we'll import this module in the programs in this chapter.
 Most of these programs will also be run at compile-time with #run.
-By convention a procedure called `build()` is run:  `#run build()`
+By convention a procedure called `build()` is run with `#run build()`

+Behind the scenes when you do a: `jai program.jai`, the compiler internally runs another meta-program at startup to compile the first workspace.
+This **default meta-program** does things such as setting up the working directory for the compiler, setting the default name of the output executable based on command-line arguments, and changing between debug and release build based on command-line arguments.
+The source for this metaprogram is in _modules/Default_Metaprogram.jai_.

 Any procedure that has the **#compiler** directive is a proc that interfaces with the compiler as a library; it works with compiler internals.

 ## 30.1 Workspaces